DanilShapilov/PomoChan/README.md

 # ⏱ PomoChan - your cute focus buddy.
+(for boot.dev hackathon, multiple users and persistance coming)
 Not just a pomodoro timer — stay productive with flow mode, smart breaks, and insightful stats.

 Real-time sync pomodoro app and stats — built with Go (Echo) and HTMX (questinable choice I know)